-For those without internet access or needing accommodations including but not limited to translation or captioning, please notify the project team at 385-220-5797 for assistance with participating in the meeting, viewing materials or providing comments.
+For those without internet access or needing accommodations including but not limited to translation or captioning, please notify the project team at 385-220-5797 for assistance with participating in the meeting, viewing materials of environmental review, consultation and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by UDOT rant to 23 U.S.C.
+327 and a Memorandum of Uniderstanding dated May 26, 2022, and executed by FHWA and UDOT.